How to manage hair loss due to stress?

 • Restorative sleep (essential for cellular regeneration)

-Result : hair becomes more vulnerable, brittle, and regrowth is slowed.
+Result : the hair becomes more vulnerable, brittle, and regrowth is slowed.

 Acute stress vs chronic stress: differentiated effects on hair